AncyPaul/newnew/mariadb/README.md

 Prerequisites
 -------------
-Pre-Required image: ubuntu:18.04
+* Pre-Required image: ubuntu:18.04

-Required Container: Vault.
+* Required Container: Vault.
 The access tokens for GIT and Slack are taken from the environment variables, these environment variables refer the vault secret for the values.
 So, the vault container should be set-up first.

+* Follow the steps to create access token for Git.
+  1. Open your github account and go to settings under the profile section on the top right corner.

+  2. Now select Developer settings then Personal Access Tokens from the next windows

+  3. Then select sufficient privileges and generate token.
+Secure this token in the Vault as variable GIT_ACCESS_TOKEN

 Environment variables